No one likes to ask a question and sound dumb.

 4. Get clarity through detail.

 Don’t understand what someone is saying?
-Don’t ask for clarity through details, ask for details that clarify.
+Ask for details that clarify.

 5. Ask more open-ended questions.